fiotran/DailySchedule/introduction-to-angular/material-design-drag-and-drop.md

 (cdkDropListDropped)="drop($event)">
 ```

-Add cdkDrag to the list that you want to make drag and drop
+Add cdkDrag to the list that you want to make drag and drop simple

 ```typescript
 <div class="daily-schedule-list" *ngFor="let item of planList" cdkDrag>